Sabrina Man

-Sabrina Man (born March 12, 2000) is a Chinese-Filipino actress, television host and commercial model.
+Sabrina Man (born March 12, 2000) is a Filipino actress.
 She was Little Miss Laguna 2007 and the first Little Earth Angel-Air (young counterparts of Miss Philippines Earth).
 She has starred in several independent films.
 She won her first best actress award in UP Short Film Festival for the film entitled Pers Lab.

 She started her show business career in Princess Sarah in 2007.
-She also regularly appears on Umbrella Friend, a local TV show in Laguna.
-She was first recognized as young Serpina in the TV series Darna.
+She also regularly appeared on Umbrella Friend, a local TV show in Laguna.
+She was first recognized as young Serpina in the 2009 TV series Darna.
 She was chosen for the main cast in the GMA prime time series telefantasya Panday Kids.
 She was one of the hosts of Tropang Potchi aired on GMA TV.

+Career

+Man started out as a child actress of GMA Network after she was discovered after winning Little Miss Laguna.
+One of her earliest roles was as Young Serpina in the 2009 television series Darna, where she got to work with Marian Rivera and Buboy Villar.
+She was also one of the hosts of the children's variety and game show Tropang Potchi alongside Ella Cruz, Julian Trono, Bianca Umali and many others.
+They were awarded as the Best Children's Show Hosts during the 28th Star Awards in 2014.
+In 2010, she got to star with Villar and Trono in the telefantasya Panday Kids.
+She also hosted Zooperstars that year with Trono and Gelli de Belen.
+Later that year, she got to join Rivera's superhero-fantasy comedy Super Inday and the Golden Bibe.

+In 2015, Man had one of her major roles as a teen in Once Upon A Kiss as an antagonist to the main leads played by Bianca Umali and Miguel Tanfelix.

+Personal life

+Man is of Filipino-Chinese descent, and she was born in Hong Kong.
+She moved back there with her family in 2015, where she graduated from high school in 2019.